MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: The Datasets

 \subsection{Availability of the corpus}

-The \corpus{} corpus will soon be publicly released under a standard non-commercial license.
+The \corpus{} corpus is publicly available at \url{https://github.com/Law-AI/MILPaC} under a standard non-commercial license.
 All the legal documents and translations used to develop the \corpus{} datasets are publicly available data on the Web.
 We have obtained formal permissions for using and publicly sharing the datasets -- from the Competition Commission of India (CCI) for the \CCIdataset{} dataset, from the WBNUJS Intellectual Property and Technology Laws Society (IPTLS) for the \IPdataset{} dataset, and from the Ministry of Law and Justice, Government of India for using and publicly sharing the \Actsdataset{} dataset.